Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Evaluation

 \ifthenelse{\boolean{includeFigures}}{

 }{}

 \textit{2) Geometry Effect Evaluation}: Statistical analysis results of the AUC/AP values for the scores $\Omega_{\text{cap}}(\boldsymbol{z}_k)$ and $\Omega_{\text{suc}}(\boldsymbol{z}, \Bar{k})$, are summarized in Table \ref{tab-physical} following the same procedure as in the simulation (Section \ref{subsec-practical}) given $\Bar{k}=60, K=100$.
 The effort of escape $\Omega_{\text{esc}}$ is not discussed here due to its inferior performance compared to the capture score in Table \ref{tab-sim}.
 The results presented mostly exceed 0.85, which supports the discrimination and predictivity power of our scores and is in line with the results in the simulation.
 The performance of the capture score of success $\Omega_{\text{suc}}(\boldsymbol{z})$ of 3 of the 10 combinations of geometries (the jaw end-effector with the triangle, concave and irregular objects) is below the average though.
-It could be a reason for the failure that the relatively complicated geometric shapes and the shape complementarity in these three cases added uncertainty to the planar pushing.
-It is thereby barely reasonable to predict whether the task objective will be achieved given a partial observation of such a trajectory.
+A reason for the failure could be that the sim-to-real gap is especially sensitive to these cases with complicated geometric shapes.